-Send me into your kitchen to make dinner with what you have on hand, and 9 times out of 10, I’ll emerge with some version of Chicken Fried Rice.
+Send me into your kitchen to make dinner with what you have on hand, and 9 times out of 10, I’ll emerge with some version of Homemade Fried Rice.

-A never-lets-me-down meal you can whip up with whatever in your produce drawer is threatening to expire first, chicken fried rice is one of my life’s great comfort foods.
+A never-lets-you-down meal you can whip up with whatever in your produce drawer is threatening to expire first, chicken fried rice is one of my life’s great comfort foods.

-My fried-rice affair began in high school, when I spent my hard-earned minimum wage dollars on Chinese chicken fried rice at the take-out section of our local grocery store (on weekdays) and shrimp fried rice at the “fancy” sit-down Chinese restaurant on weekends.
+- My fried rice affair began in high school, when I spent my hard-earned minimum wage dollars on authentic Chinese take-out (that was definitely not as nutritious as this Healthy Fried Rice) on weekdays and Pork Fried Rice at the “fancy” sit-down Chinese restaurant on weekends.

-Homemade Fried Rice helped me survive my 20s, because it was nutritious, cheap, and absolutely scrumptious.
+- Homemade chicken fried rice helped me survive my 20s, because it was nutritious, cheap, and absolutely scrumptious.

-Today, fried rice is still one of the dinners I cook most.
+- Today, this simple homemade fried rice is still one of the dinners I cook most.

-Even if you don’t have a long-running, hot-and-heavy relationship with fried rice like I do, this recipe has something to offer.
+Even if you don’t have a long-running, hot-and-heavy relationship with fried rice, this recipe has something to offer you.

 - It’s Healthy.
-Chicken fried rice is not bad for you, especially if you load up on the vegetables, use brown rice instead of white, and limit the amount of added sugar and oil, which is exactly what this recipe does.
+Fried rice is not bad for you, especially if you load up on the vegetables, use brown rice instead of white rice, and limit the amount of added sugar and oil, which is exactly what this recipe does.

 - It’s Versatile.
-I make chicken fried rice with a bag of frozen peas and carrots, which we always keep on hand, then toss in whatever extra vegetables we have lurking around.
+I make fried rice at home with a bag of frozen peas and carrots, which we always keep on hand, then toss in whatever extra vegetables we have lurking around.

 - It’s FAST.
 We are in 30-minute meal territory, my friends.

 - The Leftovers Rock.
 Half the reason I cook fried rice is for the leftovers.
 They reheat like a dream.
-Also, if you are one of those people who likes to eat leftover Chinese food cold out of the fridge (I see you; I salute you), fried rice hits the spot.
+Also, if you are one of those people who likes to eat leftover Chinese food cold (ahem, Beef Lo Mein) out of the fridge (I see you and I salute you), this Chinese chicken fried rice recipe hits the spot.

 - It’s EPICALLY DELICIOUS.
-Everyone loves fried rice.
-(And if someone tells you they don’t, it’s because they haven’t had chicken fried rice from scratch yet!)
+Everyone loves fried rice (and General Tso’s Chicken).
+And if someone tells you they don’t, it’s because they haven’t had homemade chicken fried rice from scratch yet!

-How to Make Chicken Fried Rice from Scratch
+How to Make Chicken Fried Rice at Home

-This is an easy version of chicken fried rice made with ingredients I can readily find at any grocery store (versus a 100% authentic chicken fried rice, which I would love to master one day).
+This is an easy chicken fried rice recipe made with accessible ingredients I can readily find at any grocery store (versus 100% authentic chicken fried rice, which I would love to master one day).

 Stir fry recipes move quickly.
-Be sure to have all of your ingredients prepped, measured, and near the stove before you begin.
+Be sure to have all of your chicken fried rice ingredients prepped, measured, and near the stove before you begin.

-- Rice.
+- Leftover Rice.
 I use brown rice for the added fiber and nutrients it offers compared to white rice.
-I prefer long rice for fried rice; shorter grains stick together and can more easily become mushy.

 - Chicken.
-A lean source of protein and vitamins, chicken makes an excellent healthy and filling addition to fried rice recipes like this one.
+A lean source of protein and vitamins, boneless skinless chicken breasts make an excellent healthy and filling addition to fried rice recipes like this one.
+If you prefer boneless, skinless chicken thighs, you can use those here too.

 - Vegetables.
-A blend of fresh and frozen vegetables is my go-to for bulking up the nutrition of homemade chicken fried rice.
+A blend of fresh and frozen vegetables is my go-to for bulking up the nutrition of homemade fried rice (and Vegetable Lo Mein).
 For fresh veggies, I love using a red pepper, broccoli, or mushrooms.
 For frozen, a bag of frozen peas and carrots is quick and convenient.

 - Soy Sauce.
 The umami king!
-Soy sauce is crucial for perfect chicken fried rice.
+Low sodium soy sauce is crucial for perfect chicken fried rice.

 - Oyster Sauce.
-This is what gives chicken fried rice its flavor.
+This is what gives fried rice its GREAT flavor and is the secret to restaurant fried rice.
 Oyster sauce is intensely savory, thick (in a good way), and does not taste like oysters.
 It’s a critical part of establishing umami.

 Most major grocery stores carry oyster sauce in the Asian/international food aisle.
 Picking up a bottle is also a great reason to seek out and support local Asian-owned grocery stores.